EU votes for more gas infrastructure, angering climate activists | DW | 12.02.2020

 Kadri Simson, the European Commissioner for Energy, addressed the subject of the PCI lists at a plenary meeting on Tuesday.
 Looking ahead to the next PCI list, she said the Commission was committed to "innovative projects enabling the transmission of renewable and decarbonised gases and projects enabling the smart integration of electricity and gas networks."

-By decarbonised gases, the Commision has expressed hope that existing gas infrastructure can accommodate low-emission hydrogen and biogas.
+By decarbonised gases, the Commission has expressed hope that existing gas infrastructure can accommodate low-emission hydrogen and biogas.

 Will promised transition be too late?